bnorm/storyboard/README.md

 }
 ```

-There are also some experimental libraries which hold common utilities for building storyboards.
+There are also some experimental libraries that hold common utilities for building storyboards.

 * _**storyboard-text**_ - Contains utilities for complex text animations and code rendering.
 * _**storyboard-diagram**_ - Todo: utilities for drawing diagrams with shapes and arrows.